wifisensing/PicoScenes-Manual/source/firsttry.rst

 #.
 Assuming another  QCA9300 NIC is the Tx side (packet injector side), run ``PicoScenes -d debug -i <NIC_PHYPath> --mode injector --repeat 1000 --delay 5000 -q``
 #.
 Rx end exists CSI logging by pressing Ctrl+C

-The above PicoScenes commands are a little more complex.
+The explanations to the commands are as follows.

 - The Rx end has the identical program options as the last scenarios.
 See also :ref:`iwl5300-wifi-ap`.
 - The Tx end options ``PicoScenes -d debug -i <NIC_PHYPath> --mode injector --repeat 1000 --delay 5000 -q`` can be interpreted as *"PicoScenes change the display level of log message to debug (-d debug); make device <AnyId=NIC_PHYPath> switch to CSI injector mode (-i <NIC_PHYPath> --mode injector); injector will inject 1000 packets (--repeat 1000) with 200 Hz injection rate or with 5000us interval (--delay 5000); when injector finishes the job, PicoScenes quit (-q)"*.
 See :doc:`parameters` for more detail explanations.

-The logged CSI data is stored in a ``rx_<Id>_<Time>.csi`` file in *present working directory (pwd)*.
-Open MATLAB, drag the .csi file into Command Window, the file will be parsed and stored as a MATLAB variable named *rx_<Id>_<Time>*.

-The above commands assume that both the Tx/Rx ends are QCA9300 NICs.
-If Tx/Rx combinations changes, users may have to change the command.
+The above commands assume that both the Tx and Rx ends are QCA9300 NICs.
+If the Tx/Rx combination changes, users may need to change the command.
 The details are listed below.

 .. csv-table:: Cross-Model CSI Measurement Details
     :header: "Tx End Model", "Rx End Model", "Note"